vmware-archive/concourse-pipeline-samples/concourse-pipeline-hacks/README.md

 ![Pipeline Hacks](https://raw.githubusercontent.com/lsilvapvt/misc-support-files/master/docs/icons/pipeline-hacks.png)

-# Concourse Pipeline Pro Tipss
+# Concourse Pipeline Pro Tips

 Hints and samples on how to get not-so-well-documented or never-thought-before features to work in Concourse pipelines.